 The Wash-Out wetlands are composed of 9 hydrologically connected cells that were constructed along a 1,300 foot sewer line wash-out and planted with nursery stock in 2002, totaling 0.44 acres.
-In 2013 cell 7 (numbered 1 through 9 from south to north) was found home to a dense infestation of Hydrilla.
+These wetlands are located in the floodplain of West Creek valley and are often dry during the growing season.
+In 2013, cell 7 (cells are numbered 1 through 9 from south to north) was found to have a dense infestation of hydrilla.